Ullmann reaction: Scope

+Bidentate ligands for Ullmann Coupling

+Around the year 2000, various bidentate ligands were found to improve the efficiency of the Ullmann reaction.
+Bidentate ligands allow for milder reaction conditions and higher functional group tolerance.
+They included amino acids, oxines, Schiff bases, and many other O-O or N-N bidentates.
+These initial bidentate systems elevated the practicality of Ullmann reactions but it still had drawbacks.
+High loadings of copper and ligand were required and activation of the notoriously difficult aryl-chloride was still not possible.
+These problems were solved in 2015 with the design of special oxalic diamine ligands (oxalamide ligands), making the Ullmann reaction viable for industrial application.

 Unsymmetric and asymmetric couplings

 Ullmann synthesis of biaryl compounds can be used to generate chiral products from chiral reactants.
 Nelson and collaborators worked on the synthesis of asymmetric biaryl compounds and obtained the thermodynamically controlled product.

 The diastereomeric ratio of the products is enhanced with bulkier R groups in the auxiliary oxazoline group.

 Unsymmetrical Ullmann reactions are rarely pursued but have been achieved when one of the two coupling components is in excess.

-Imidazole Ullmann reaction

-The reaction mechanism of the Ullmann reaction is extensively studied.
-Electron spin resonance rules out a radical intermediate.
-The oxidative addition / reductive elimination sequence observed with palladium catalysts is unlikely for copper because copper(III) is rarely observed.
-The reaction probably involves the formation of an organocopper compound (RCuX) which reacts with the other aryl reactant in a nucleophilic aromatic substitution.
-Alternative mechanisms do exist such as σ-bond metathesis.